Michael J. McGivney

 Michael Joseph McGivney (August 12, 1852 – August 14, 1890) was an American Catholic priest based in New Haven, Connecticut.
 He founded the Knights of Columbus at a local parish to serve as a mutual aid and insurance organization, particularly for immigrants and their families.
 It developed through the 20th century as the world's largest Catholic fraternal organization.

 The cause for his canonization started in the Archdiocese of Hartford in 1996; in March 2008, Pope Benedict XVI declared McGivney "Venerable" in recognition of his "heroic virtue".
 On May 27, 2020, Pope Francis announced that McGivney had been approved for beatification, which officially occurred on October 31, 2020.

 Early life

+Childhood and youth

-He was born to Irish immigrant parents, Patrick and Mary (née Lynch) McGivney.
+Michael McGivney was born in Waterbury, Connecticut, on August 12, 1852, to Irish immigrant parents, Patrick and Mary (née Devine) McGivney.
 He was the eldest of 13 children, six of whom died in infancy or childhood.
-His father worked as a molder in a Waterbury, Connecticut, brass mill.
-Michael attended the local Waterbury district school but left at 13 to work in one of the brass mills' spoon-making departments.
+Patrick worked as a molder at a brass mill in Waterbury.

+McGivney attended public school in Waterbury.
+Termed a well behaved and proficient student, he was able to graduate high school in 1865 at age 13.
+McGivney then started working in one of brass mills in Waterbury, making metal spoons.
+While still a teenager, he decided that he wanted to become a priest.